Skip to main content

 The Interplay between Thyroid Hormones and the HPG Axis

-The is a highly interconnected network, and the dysfunction of one axis inevitably affects others.
+The endocrine system is a highly interconnected network, and the dysfunction of one axis inevitably affects others.
 The Hypothalamic-Pituitary-Thyroid (HPT) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis are closely linked.
 Untreated hypothyroidism can disrupt reproductive and sexual health in both men and women through several mechanisms.

 In men, severe hypothyroidism can lead to decreased libido and erectile dysfunction.
 The mechanisms are multifactorial.
 Elevated levels of Thyrotropin-Releasing Hormone (TRH) from the hypothalamus, which occur in response to low thyroid hormone, can stimulate prolactin secretion from the pituitary gland.